19 Outstanding Roman ruins in Britain to visit

 The writing tablet is basically a small wooden postcard-sized document, which recorded the lives of people who once lived in the place, such as birthday party invitations, letters from soldiers asking for underwear and socks, payment requests, troop deployments and lists of goods supplied.

 The Vindolanda Roman Ruins enable visitors from all walks of life to connect with the real people who once called the site their home.
 So, if you’re looking for a place to travel with your family, then Vindolanda might be a perfect destination point.

 With a £10.00 ticket, you will have unlimited access to both the Roman Vindolanda Fort and the Roman Army Museum for one year.
 While the £3.80 tickets offer you single access to either the Vindolanda Fort and the Roman Army Museum.
 Contributed by Theodore of Camperfront.

 Roman Walls Silchester

-In 2014 in the last week of the dig at Silchester, the team found what they believe to be the largest Iron Age hall ever found in Britain.
+In 2014 in the last week of the dig in Berkshire at Silchester, the team found what they believe to be the largest Iron Age hall ever found in Britain.
 The thought is that this huge hall which was around 8 meters by 50 meters and may have been Commius’s home.
-They believe this due to a beautiful iron age brooch which was apparently deliberately deposited in the foundations.
+They believe this is due to a beautiful iron age brooch that was apparently deliberately deposited in the foundations.

-The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and the guess it might have been done during the Boudicca rebellion.
+The first Roman buildings on the site were light military structures, and the historians think (due to the archaeological evidence) that the town was burnt down and they guess it might have been done during the Boudica rebellion.

 If you head out to see the Roman Ruins at Silchester be aware that you can walk the walls and catch glimpses of them but the paths are not well marked and although it is a beautiful walk there is really not that much to see unless you use your imagination.